 The list of exclusions is one of the most important things to review in an insurance policy.
 If one of your significant exposures appears as an exclusion, make sure you have it removed or look for another policy.
 It doesn’t matter how inexpensive the policy is; there is no point in purchasing an insurance policy that excludes one of your most significant risk exposures.

 A little late to the insurance game?
 No problem.
 For many professional lines insurance policies, you may be able to get coverage retroactively to a past date.
 This is important because some loss or damage, such as compromised data from a cyberattack, could go unnoticed for an extended period.
 If you do not have retroactive coverage in your commercial insurance policy, your claim could be denied if it did not occur during the policy period.

 What Can I Expect To Pay For Commercial Insurance?

 Much like insurance policies, the cost of your insurance premium will vary based on your exposure to risk, industry, and revenue.
 On average, a small business owner can expect to pay $650 for a commercial insurance policy with a $1M limit.

 We know you’re busy running your business, so let us do the shopping around for you.
-Ready to see what commercial insurance looks like for your business?
-Start an online application and start protecting your business today.

 Ready To Start?
 Let’s Get a Quote!